HHS/Structured-Content-News-Release/README.md

 https://www.drupal.org/docs/7/extending-drupal-7/installing-contributed-modules-find-import-enable-configure-drupal-7

 <h2>For More Information</h2>
-contact us for more details... etc
+Contact Arash Farazdaghi, Vinay Jain, Christen Geiler, or Sara Kieffer-Hess for more information.